 Just finished your book, but you don’t know if it is as brilliant as it could be?
 Wishing another pair of eyes could review your manuscript before you send it off to the literary agents in New York?
 Preparing to self-publish, but you want a professional editorial review before you take the big plunge?
-Whether you are nervous about your story arc, your comma usage, or making sure each page is as powerful as possible, Kris Spisak can help.
+Aiming for a small press, and you know your novel needs to stand out amid so many other submissions?

 K. S. Writing, LLC was founded in 2010 with a dual focus: helping writers elevate their manuscripts and helping businesses seize the power of well-composed communications online.
-However, in 2015, when Kris partnered with Frank Petroski to create Midlothian Web Solutions, she split these two concentrations, and K.S.
-Writing became dedicated purely to writers and other groups who have stories to tell and messages to share—though, I do tackle corporate editing beyond the web world from time to time.
+However, in 2015, when I partnered with Frank Petroski to create Midlothian Web Solutions, these two concentrations split, and K.S.
+Writing became dedicated primarily to writers and other groups who have stories to tell and messages to share—though, I do tackle corporate editing beyond the web world from time to time.

-Her clients have gained literary agents, won awards for their fiction, and hit Amazon bestseller lists.
+My clients have gained literary agents, landed major publishing deals, won awards, and hit Amazon bestseller lists.

-Today, through K. S. Writing, Kris offers editorial services for works of primarily fiction—specializing in literary fiction, “book club” fiction, women’s fiction, historical fiction, thrillers, mysteries, and romantic suspense, as well as young adult and middle grade novels.
-In addition, she offers wordsmithing and ghostwriting services.
+Today, through K. S. Writing, I offer editorial services for works of primarily fiction—specializing in literary fiction, “book club” fiction, women’s fiction, historical fiction, thrillers, mysteries, and romantic suspense, as well as YA (young adult) and middle grade novels.
+In addition, I offer wordsmithing and ghostwriting services.

 Book Editing Levels:

 This heavy editing process is designed for a writer who isn’t looking for a developmental edit but who wants more than a line edit or proofread.
 A substantive edit involves an examination of clarity, logic, structure, and pacing, as well as plot, character, and setting development.
-More than a basic proofread, a substantive edit focuses on word usage, tone, style, voice, and total writing strength.
-Commentary will be given on a page by page basis, and overall project commentary will also be included.
+But it also dives deep line-by-line, recording notes on word usage, tone, style, voice, and total writing strength.
+Commentary will be given on a page by page basis, and a multi-page project critique will also be included.